espenhermansen/kube_challenge_log_mon/README.md

 So your applications produce logs.
 Lots of logs.
 How are you supposed to analyze them?
 A common solution is to aggregate and analyze them using the ELK stack, alongside fluentd or fluentbit.

 ## Requirements
-dotctl - For accessing Digital Oceans API <br /> kubectl - To install Kubernetes CLI <br /> terraform - To spin up Kubernets Cluster in Digital Ocean
+doctl - For accessing Digital Oceans API <br /> kubectl - To install Kubernetes CLI <br /> terraform - To spin up Kubernets Cluster in Digital Ocean

 ### Steps (on MAC)
 You can install all necessary tools using [homebrew](https://brew.sh)
 ```
+Brew install doctl
 Brew install kubectl
-Brew install doctl
+Brew install terraform
 ```

 ## Install Kubernetes in Digital Ocean
 I decided to use Terraform for getting the Kubernetes cluster up and running fast. <br /> Terraform Code is located [Here](https://github.com/espenhermansen/kube_challenge_log_mon/tree/main/terraform) <br />
 <br /> <br />
 You need to set up the Digital Ocean API Key as enviroment_variable.
-Use:
+See [Here](https://docs.digitalocean.com/reference/api/create-personal-access-token/) on how to create it.
 ```
 export TF_VAR_do_token="Your API Key"`
 ```

-When cluster is installed add Kubernetes cluster to your kubeconfig
+When cluster is installed add the new Kubernetes cluster to your kubeconfig
 ```
 doctl kubernetes cluster kubeconfig save do-kubernetes
 ```